leahevy/dotfiles/README.md

 [![macOS](https://svgshare.com/i/ZjP.svg)](https://svgshare.com/i/ZjP.svg)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+The repository should be cloned to `~/.dotfiles`.

+To install the required packages run `~/.dotfiles/install.sh`.

 It can be simply used by installing the python package with `pip install -e .` which will install all dependencies.

 Then run `mydotfiles` to install the dotfiles.